Title: Search Committees

 The university believes that a search committee is an integral part of an effective search for defined positions.
 A search committee shall be established depending upon the type of position to be filled.
-Search committees are required for all faculty, chair, dean, executive and senior staff positions reporting to the president, the provost, a vice president or a dean.
-In some instances a search committee may also be appropriate for highly specialized positions or those with a high level of public exposure.
+Search committees are recommended and may occur for executive positions reporting to the president, the provost, a vice president, or certain senior staff employees.
+In some instances a search committee may also be appropriate for highly specialized positions or positions with a high level of public exposure.

-The establishment of a search committee reflects the university's interest in locating and considering for employment a wide pool of applicants, including qualified minority persons, women, veterans and disabled individuals.
-Searches should communicate to the largest and most diverse group of candidates the merits of this institution as a place in which professional growth is promoted and in which performance and achievement are rewarded.
+The establishment of a search committee reflects the university's interest in locating and considering a wide pool of applicants, including qualified minority persons, women, veterans, and disabled individuals.
+Searches should communicate to the largest and most diverse group of candidates the merits of the university as a place where professional growth is promoted and where performance and achievement are rewarded.

-Search committees for executive, senior staff and other academic administrative positions are appointed by the appropriate hiring authority.
+Search committees for executive, senior staff, and other academic administrative positions are appointed by the appropriate Hiring Authority or designee.

-The search committee normally should be composed of several members drawn from the constituencies served by the position, taking care to ensure that women and minorities are represented whenever possible.
-A representative of the Department of Human Resources must be included for staff positions.
+The search committee normally should be composed of several members drawn from the constituencies served by the position, taking care to ensure that a diverse search committee is represented.

 The Committee Charge